nanopool/nanominer/README.md

 ### shardId
 Optional algorithm parameter.
 Can be used to set a shard ID for QuarkChain solo mining.
-Only shards using Ethash algorithm are supported.
-This parameter should be specified in hex, e.g. 0x1, 0x10001, 0x10002, etc. For more information on shards, visit [this](https://github.com/QuarkChain/pyquarkchain/wiki/Address,-Shard-Key,-Chain-Id,-Shard-Id) and [this](https://github.com/quarkChain/pyquarkchain/releases/latest) link.
+This parameter should be specified in hex, e.g. 0x1, 0x10001, 0x10002, 0x50001, etc. For root chain shard ID `null` must be specified.
+For more information on shards, visit [this](https://github.com/QuarkChain/pyquarkchain/wiki/Address,-Shard-Key,-Chain-Id,-Shard-Id) and [this](https://github.com/quarkChain/pyquarkchain/releases/latest) link.
 Default shard ID is 0x1.
+Shard ID is passed to QuarkChain node "as is" so all current and future Ethash shards are supported.

 ### farmRecheck
 Optional algorithm parameter.